Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 * **DOWNLOAD** and **CORE** variables

-  - For :ref:`design_soc_demosoc`, we can support all the modes defined in :ref:`develop_buildsystem_var_download`, and **CORE** list defined in :ref:`develop_buildsystem_makefile_core`
+  - For :ref:`design_soc_evalsoc`, we can support all the modes defined in :ref:`develop_buildsystem_var_download`, and **CORE** list defined in :ref:`develop_buildsystem_makefile_core`
   - For :ref:`design_soc_gd32vf103`, The **CORE** is fixed to N205, since